 Since the device for $1,500 will be the cheapest in the group of SLR photographic equipment, it certainly cannot boast of the best quality of work.
 To buy a mid-range camera, you will have to leave about $1,800 in the store.
 Owning a DSLR camera is quite an expensive pleasure, therefore, think carefully about your choice and carefully study the price features of different camera models.

 There is a third drawback to using a DSLR.
-It is not as obvious as the first two, but sometimes it presents great inconvenience to the owners of this technique.
+It is not as apparent as the first two, but sometimes it presents a great inconvenience to the owners of this technique.
 Changing lenses is not a one-second process, and it is far from always possible to do it.
 For example, you are shooting plants and insects in a forest with a close-range lens attached to the camera, and suddenly a roe deer appears in the distance, which is about to hide behind the trees again.

 Digital Camera: Advantages and Disadvantages

 The digital camera does not have a viewfinder.
 A screen is applied instead.
-In expensive compact cameras, we can find an electronic viewfinder, on which an already digitized image is visible.
+Inexpensive compact cameras, we can find an electronic viewfinder, on which an already digitized image is visible.

 Digital cameras can also have a lens-changing function.
 They are the main competitors of mirror devices.
 Due to the absence of a mirror viewfinder, such devices are significantly less in weight and volume.
 However, large lenses still give digital cameras a significant volume.